misaelnieto/misaelnieto.github.io/content/pages/as-a-professional.md

         hash: "d0e1f2a"
         role: "Web Developer (Librem One)"
         org: "Purism SPC"
-        impact: "Integrated WordPress + WooCommerce with a Django middleware.
-Bits of LDAP, Jekyll, Zola, and GitLab CI along the way."
+        impact: "Delivered seamless payment and onboarding integration of a subscription-based account system for the Liberty Deckhost Plan for LibremOne"
-        stack: ["PHP", "WordPress", "Django", "Bash", "Vagrant"]
+        stack: ["WordPress", "Woocommerce", "Django", "Bash", "Vagrant", "Zola", "Python"]

       - date: "2015-11"
         end: "2017-08"
         branch: main
         hash: "c9d0e1f"
-        role: "SRAX Web Developer"
+        role: "Backend Engineer"
         org: "Social Reality / SRAX"
-        impact: "Modernized a legacy LAMP ad-exchange: replaced manual onboarding with tested PHP, integrated new ad exchanges, and wrote the deploy tooling the C++ team actually wanted to use."
+        impact: "Co-led the complete overhaul of the onboarding process of the mission-critical ad-exchange: database schemas and stored procedures were properly engineered and unit-tested to replace manual onboarding process.
+New Ad exchanges were integrated and to decrease deployment friction, wrote the deploy tooling the C++ team.
+Developer only neede to push a commit to deploy.
+Years before github actions were published!"
         stack: ["PHP", "CodeIgniter", "C++", "LAMP", "PHPUnit", "New Relic"]

       - date: "2013-10"